mailchimp/statistrano/doc/config/task-definitions.md

 These are the `build_task` and `post_deploy_task` setup in a deployment's config.
 They are flexible allowing you to set them as a block or a string to call a rake task.

+You can also create your own tasks that have access to the Statistrano deployment & remotes.

 ### Call a Rake Task

 ```ruby